caiyuanhao1998/SAX-NeRF/README.md

 &nbsp;

 ### Introduction
 This repo is a comprehensive toolbox and library for X-ray 3D reconstruction including two tasks, novel view synthesis (NVS) and computed tomography (CT) reconstruction.
-This repo supports 11 state-of-the-art methods including six NeRF-based methods, two 3DGS-based methods, two optimization-based methods, and one analytical method.
+This repo supports 12 state-of-the-art methods including six NeRF-based methods, three 3DGS-based methods, two optimization-based methods, and one analytical method.
 We also provide code for fancy visualization such as turntable video and data generation to help your research.
 If you find this repo useful, please give it a star ⭐ and consider citing our paper.
 Thank you.

 ### News
+- **2026.06.18 :** Our new work [Perturbed-Gaussian-Ensemble](https://arxiv.org/abs/2603.06852) for active learning 3DGS-based CT reconstruction has been accepted by ECCV 2026.
+Congrats to [Yulun](https://github.com/yulunwu0108/Perturbed-Gaussian-Ensemble).
+Code and models will be released at [this repo](https://github.com/yulunwu0108/Perturbed-Gaussian-Ensemble).  🚀
 - **2025.09.18 :** Our new work [CARE](https://arxiv.org/abs/2506.02093) for diffusion based Anatomy-aware enhancement of sparse-view CT reconstruction has been accepted by NeurIPS 2025.
 Congrats to [Tianyu](https://lin-tianyu.github.io/).
 Code and models have been released at [this repo](https://github.com/MrGiovanni/CARE). 🍒
 - **2025.06.25 :** Our new work [X2-Gaussian](https://arxiv.org/abs/2503.21779) for dynamic human chest breathing CT reconstruction has been accepted by ICCV 2025.
 Congrats to [Weihao](https://yuyouxixi.github.io/).
 Code and models will be released at [this repo](https://github.com/yuyouxixi/x2-gaussian).  🚀
 - **2024.09.25 :** Our new work [R2-Gaussian](https://arxiv.org/abs/2405.20693v1) has been accepted by NeurIPS 2024.
 Congrats to [Ruyi](https://ruyi-zha.github.io/).
 Code and model will be released at [this repo](https://github.com/Ruyi-Zha/r2_gaussian). 💫